We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Pour about eight cups of hot, distilled water into a clean cup, bowl, or jar.
-The water temperature should be between 105°F and 110°F.
+The water temperature should be around body temp; so

 - Get a clean, sterilized enema bag and tubing to safely give the enema to yourself.

-If you’re planning to use mineral oil, you just need pure, natural mineral oil.
+If you’re planning to use mineral oil, you just need about 120 ml. of pure, natural mineral oil.